-- For lump sum payments to beneficiaries, initiate 95% of the payments within 15 business days of the receipt of completed claim forms. - > Random sampling and ongoing supervisor review. - For joint life annuity allowance, initiate the payment in the same month for completed claim forms received by the 10th of the month.
-For completed claim forms received after the 10th of the month, commence payment at the end of the following month. - > Random sampling and ongoing supervisor review. - Within three business days of receipt of notification of a Direct Deposit failure or the certification of a check "stop payment", process at least 98% of the replacement checks. - > Random sampling and ongoing supervisor review. - For employment-terminated members, initiate 100% of the month-end refund payments for completed refund applications received by the 10th of the month.
-For completed refund applications received after the 10th of the month, issue payment at the end of the following month. - Tracking spreadsheet maintained with ongoing supervisory review. - Goal 8 To provide clear, accurate, and timely benefit plan information through the counseling of plan participants via personal counseling sessions, the telephone, and correspondence.
+- For lump sum payments to beneficiaries, initiate 95% of the payments within 30 business days of the receipt of completed claim forms. - Random sampling and ongoing supervisor review. - For joint life annuity allowance, initiate the payment in the same month for completed claim forms received by the 10th of the month.
+For completed claim forms received after the 10th of the month, commence payment at the end of the following month. - > Random sampling and ongoing supervisor review. - Within three business days of receipt of notification of a Direct Deposit failure or the certification of a check "stop payment", process at least 95% of the replacement checks. - ➤ Random sampling and ongoing supervisor review. - For members who have separated from employment and requested a refund of their accumulated contributions, initiate 95% of refund payments within 15 business days after receipt of a completed refund application and receipt of all expected member contributions from the employer. - > Tracking database maintained with ongoing supervisory review.

+Goal 8 To provide clear, accurate, and timely benefit plan information to the various customers of the Agency.